henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     answer: `We do not provide support for custom clients.`, },
   {
-    question: "Does this work with tunneling services like playit.gg, e4mc, World Host or Localtonet?",
+    question: "Does this work with tunneling services like playit.gg, Essential, e4mc, World Host or Localtonet?",
     answer: `These services are not officially supported, as these setups are overly complex, require advanced technical expertise, and are prone to configuration errors.`, },
   {